v-egorov/simple-schema-registry/docs/architecture.md

 ### Subject Management

 Subjects are not pre-declared in consumer registrations.
 Instead, consumers can register transformation templates for any subject, and the available subjects for a consumer are determined by the templates that have been registered.
+This approach provides flexibility while maintaining clear consumer-subject relationships through template registrations.

 ## Transformation Engine Architecture